-Before I jump into this article, I’d like to take a moment to tell you about Betteridge’s Law of Headlines (it’s a real thing).
-The law states: “Any headline that ends in a question mark can be answered by the word no.” I tell you that to say this: laws were made to be broken.
-And while Betteridge’s law is largely right in today’s world of clickbait questions, today it is wrong, because whether you realize it or don’t want to admit it, the answer to my headline is YES, LinkedIn is most likely ruining recruiting for your staffing agency.
-This idea of LinkedIn ruining recruiting is not a new one, but it is one that bears repeating, because despite the overwhelming evidence that LinkedIn does not care about you or your recruiting business, recruiters continue to find themselves beholden it.
+Laws were made to be broken.
+Betteridge’s law is largely right in today’s world of clickbait questions.
+But not today.
+Whether you realize it or don’t want to admit it, the answer to my headline is YES.
+LinkedIn is most likely ruining recruiting for your staffing agency.
+This idea of LinkedIn ruining recruiting is not new.
+And it is one that bears repeating.
+LinkedIn does not care about you or your recruiting business, recruiters continue to find themselves beholden it.

 A Necessary Evil